 - Use the Privacy Badger add-on to block the invisible website tracking software

-- You can install a extension like Adblock Plus (Firefox, Chrome) to block ads, thereby reducing the amount of information collected by advertisers
+- You can install a extension like Adblock Edge (Firefox, Chrome) to block ads, thereby reducing the amount of information collected by advertisers

 - The HTTPs Everywhere is an extension for the Firefox and Chrome browsers, made by the Electronic Frontiers Foundation.
 It encrypts your communications with many major websites, giving you a basic level of web browsing privacy.